The Advantages of Outsourcing HR Functions to an Employer of Record

 Building out HR infrastructure in every new country is expensive, from hiring knowledgeable staff to implementing the required technology and systems.
 An EOR provides economies of scale so you don’t have to deal with the expenses of building a new HR team from scratch.

 Limited access to expertise in HR and local employment laws

 Understanding nuances around employment contracts, payroll taxes, leave policies, and other HR practices country-by-country is complex.
 An EOR provides this localized expertise so you can focus on growing your business.

 Make it easier to hire and manage internationally

 Choosing to manage all HR functions internally when expanding globally can present significant risks and costs.
 Between non-compliance with local laws, higher operational expenses, and limited access to localized HR expertise, trying to tackle global expansion on your own can present some serious challenges.

 On the other hand, an Employer of Record acts as a strategic partner, offering essential legal protection, cost efficiencies, HR knowledge, and operational ease, all of which make global expansion more accessible and manageable for your business.

 Ready to pursue global expansion?
-Request a demo to see how Atlas helps growing companies manage their global workforce.
+Contact us to see how Atlas helps growing companies manage their global workforce.